lgerlin/xfas-metabolic-model/README.md

-This repository contains scripts to perform simulations on Xylella fastidiosa metabolic model.
+This repository contains scripts to perform simulations on Xylella fastidiosa metabolic model (Xfm1158).

-The flexflux folder contains the commands and constraints to perform the main analysis (FBA, FVA, KO, efficiency) presented in the associated paper on both Xylella fastidiosa and Ralstonia solanacearum.# xfas-metabolic-model
+The flexflux folder contains the commands and constraints to perform the analysis (FBA, FVA, KO, efficiency) presented in the associated paper on both Xylella fastidiosa and Ralstonia solanacearum.

+The file XF_network.sbml is the metabolic model Xfm1158 in SBML format.

+# xfas-metabolic-model